facultyai/faculty-airflow-plugin/README.md

 ## Installation

-You can install this plugin from Pypi into the Python environment that executes the DAG:
+You can install this plugin from PyPI into the Python environment that executes the DAG:

 ```